The Shark HD520 is the largest CNC router offered by Next Wave CNC and is popular among woodworkers running small businesses.

 Have you ever wished to use your CNC to draw with accuracy?

-Next Wave offers a Shark tooth accessory, which is a pen holder and transforms your CNC machine into a writing/drawing machine.
+Next Wave offers a Shark tooth accessory, which is a pen holder that transforms your CNC machine into a writing/drawing machine.

 It is great for layout, plotting artwork, labeling parts, or checking tool path accuracy.

 You can use various marking tools, such as pens, pencils, markers, or chalk.